Mrkwtkr/Gamecores-BOOOM-2022-Spider/README.md

 # Gamecores-BOOOM-2022-Spider
-A spider to collect game data from Gamecores official list.
+A spider to collect game data from Gamecores' (official list](https://site.gcores.com/booom2022/games/).

 # How to use
 1. Select a directory and put the spider file